adamrushuk/adamrushuk.github.io/_posts/2020-07-05-interactive-debugging-within-a-jenkins-container-running-on-kubernetes.md

     kubectl exec --namespace jenkins -it "$podname" -- /bin/sh
     ```

-1. Attach to the screen session:
+1. Attach to the Screen session:
 (**NOTE**: Initially, when you enter the container shell, you won't see any CI job environment changes)

     ```bash